 After the Chat webhook is activated, you can make it inactive.

-- In the upper-right corner, click the lightning bolt icon.
+- Click the Automate button or the lightning bolt icon.

-- To the right of the Automation title, click the toggle off.
+- To the right of your webhook, click the toggle to deactivate it.

-- The Chat webhook is now in the Inactive tab.
+- The Chat webhook is now displayed in the Inactive tab.

 Header keys and values